 The following regulations are intended to enhance your enjoyment of Ellis Island.
 These guidelines protect the monument and you, the visitor.
-No eating, drinking, smoking, or chewing gum is allowed inside the museum or exhibit areas.
-Please

-keep food within the food service areas.

-Camping is not permitted on the island.

-Students must be chaperoned at all

-times by one teacher or adult for every

-10 students.
-There is no vehicle access to
+- No eating, drinking, smoking or chewing gum is allowed inside the museum or exhibit areas.
+Please keep food within the food service areas. - Camping is not permitted on the island. - Students must be chaperoned at all times by one teacher or adult for every 10 students. - There is no vehicle access to Ellis Island.

-Ellis Island

-No pets are allowed with the exception of service animals.

-All visitors must pass through security screening before boarding ferries.

-Large bags and weapons of any kind are not permitted.
+- A permit must be obtained for commercial photography at Ellis Island. - No pets are allowed with the exception of service animals - All visitors must pass through security screening before boarding ferries. - Large bags and weapons of any kind are not permitted.